gregr/ina/nscheme/README.md

 * module.scm: module construction/composition
   * module repr: ast, require/provide, extra prims, extra foreign code (prefix/suffix)
   * construct a unit module:
-    * spec: require/provide public/private, body s-expr, language (extra reqs, env, body transformer)
+    * spec: require/provide public/private, body s-expr, language (extra reqs, syntax bindings in terms of reqs)
       * can load these from a file (probably have to parse)
     * unit may have `#f` provisions (return normal result of lambda); prevents downstream linking
       * such a unit is "program-like"